 Mr Tom Sykes

-I am a widely published author, editor and journalist with interests in travel writing, creative nonfiction, international relations, radical politics, postcolonial literature, historiography, psychogeography, historical materialism and community journalism.
+I am a widely published author, editor, journalist and literary historian with interests in travel writing, creative nonfiction, international relations, radical politics, postcolonial literature, historiography, psychogeography, historical materialism and community journalism.

-In addition to my teaching, I remain an active journalist.
-My work has appeared in Private Eye, New Statesman, The Scotsman, The Telegraph, New Internationalist, New African, Red Pepper, Travel Africa, South East Asia Globe and numerous print and digital media around the world.
+My journalism has appeared in Private Eye, New Statesman, The Scotsman, The Telegraph, New Internationalist, Monocle, New African, Red Pepper, Travel Africa, South East Asia Globe and numerous print and digital media around the world.

 My main areas of research interest are: